Reaching Hypercritical

-Reaching Hypercritical is the fifth and final studio album by American post-hardcore band Palisades.
+Reaching Hypercritical is the fifth studio album by American post-hardcore band Palisades.
 The album was released on July 22, 2022, by Rise Records.

 Release

 On December 1, 2021, the band announced that vocalist Louis Miceli Jr. would be leaving the band.
 Bassist Brandon Elgar then became lead vocalist.
 Shortly afterwards, after three years of no music, they released the new song "My Consequences" on December 6, 2021.
 On March 11, 2022, they released the single "Better" and announced the album.

 The album was written during a tough time for the band, and members of the band said of the writing process of the album:

 "This album really captures how the band has matured while being brutally honest with ourselves about all the tough moments that were going through our heads while making the record.
 Reaching Hypercritical is a true demonstration of how the past few years have changed us as people, as a band and what PALISADES' music stands for."